Appointing an International/US Postdoctoral Fellow

 This page will help you navigate through the various requirements for hiring a postdoctoral fellow who is not Canadian.
 If you have any questions, please contact email@example.com.

 Looking for new instructions on how to submit an Offer of Employment to Immigration, Refugees and Citizenship Canada for your postdoctral fellow's work permit application?
 Please see the Work Permits section below.

 - The prospective postdoctoral fellow will require an Offer of Employment Number.

 - Employers hiring international postdoctoral fellows are required to submit offers of employment for each Labour Market Impact Assessment (LMIA)-exempt foreign national they hire (see the IRCC website for details).
 They also need to pay an online employer compliance fee of $230 to Immigration, Refugees and Citizenship Canada.
 Once this is done, an Offer of Employer Number will be generated.
 This applies to both new work permits and renewals.
 The Office of Graduate Studies is responsible for administering these procceses on behalf of all SFU departments and units.
 Please follow the instructions listed here to provide us with the documentation we need to initiate these processes.

 - The prospective postdoctoral fellow will require a detailed letter which will state the amount of remuneration, location, nature and expected duration of the term of employment.
 If the research funding is from a foreign source, proof of that needs to be submitted as part of the application.
-Downloadable sample letters are available for Grant PDFs (Letter of Invitation) and for External PDFs (Letter of Appointment).
+Downloadable sample letters are available for Grant PDFs (Letter of Appointment) and for External PDFs (Letter of Invitation).
 Make sure you know the difference between both definitions, as each requires a different letter.
 This can be determined through the source of their funding.
 If their primary source of funding is an external source then they are an External PDF.
 If they are being funded through a Faculty members’ grant, then they are a Grant PDF.